puneetk/purifier/README.md

 To install HTML Purifier, you will need to go into the purifier module directory and download it:

     cd modules/purifier
-    git submodule update --init
+    git submodule update --init --recursive

 *HTML Purifier is enabled as submodule of the Purifier module.
-Submodules of submodules are not automatically initialized!*
+Submodules of submodules are only automatically initialized if you use the --recursive flag*

 ### FTP or Plain Files